Art and Artist Files

 The mission of the Anacostia Community Museum is to explore social issues impacting diverse populations of the DC metropolitan area to promote mutual understanding and strengthen community bonds.
 The art and artist vertical files at the Anacostia Library consist of biographical data, photographs, announcements, reviews, press releases, invitations, reproductions, resumes, and newspaper clippings.
 These files document the work of innovative American artists creating art, practicing the arts, or demonstrating an art, including architecture, painting, sculpture, photography, music, theatre, film, dance, and poetry.

 All of the Anacostia Library’s files may be consulted on site and selections may be photocopied for a small fee.

-The more than 400 artist's files housed at Cooper-Hewitt National Design Library consist of biographical information, photographs, exhibition announcements and reviews, brochures, and clippings that document the work of contemporary African-American and Latino - Hispanic designers.
-The Afro-American collection, created in 1991 and no longer added to after 2003, chronicles innovative Black American designers working in the areas of architecture, interiors, graphics, industrial design, textiles, wallcoverings, ceramics, glass, metalwork, jewelry and furniture.
-Similar subject areas are covered in the Latino-Hispanic files (begun in 1995 and no longer added to after 2002), featuring designers of Hispanic - Latino origin working in the U.S., the Caribbean, and Central and South America.
+More than 400 artist's files formerly housed at Cooper Hewitt National Design Library consist of biographical information, photographs, exhibition announcements, reviews, brochures, and clippings that document the work of 20th-century African American and Latino and Hispanic designers.
+The African American Design Archive created in 1991 and ceasing in 2003, chronicles innovative Black designers working in the United States in areas of architecture, interiors, graphics, industrial design, textiles, wallcoverings, ceramics, glass, metalwork, jewelry, and furniture.
+Similar subject areas are covered in the Latino/Hispanic Design Archive (begun in 1995 and ceasing in 2002), featuring designers of Hispanic and Latino origin working in the U.S., the Caribbean, and Central and South America.
 It is currently housed and overseen by Cooper Hewitt, Smithsonian Design Museum staff, is currently not active and can be requested by appointment.